WESLEY FINANCIAL GROUP CONTINUES TO ADVOCATE FOR CONSUMERS AGAINST TIMESHARE COMPANIES

 Unlike most others in the timeshare cancellation industry, WFG prefers to keep all phases of the cancellation process internally as opposed to any outsourcing.
 This formula has proven successful as is evidenced by the company’s platinum business score rating from Dun & Bradstreet as well as the client testimonials, which the company constantly receives.

 Visit www.wesleyfinancialgroup.com for more information.
-WFG can also be followed on social media: Facebook, Twitter, Instagram and LinkedIn.
+WFG can also be followed on social media: Facebook, Instagram, YouTube, and LinkedIn.